Federal Court (Canada): History

 The court was created on July 2, 2003, by amendments to the Federal Court Act, which was renamed the Federal Courts Act.
 The amendments split the former Federal Court of Canada into two separate courts.
 The Trial Division of the former court became the Federal Court, while the Appeal Division became the Federal Court of Appeal.

 The former Federal Court of Canada was the successor to the Exchequer Court of Canada, which was set up in 1875 by the Liberal government of Prime Minister Alexander Mackenzie.
 That court was primarily a revenue court, to govern disputes over federal taxation, and also civil claims against the federal government.
 It was succeeded in 1971 by the Federal Court of Canada, with the two divisions, trial and appellate, and a much-expanded jurisdiction, to cover matters such as immigration, patents and copyrights, and judicial review of federal boards, commissions and agencies.
 The 2003 amendments split the Federal Court of Canada into the current Federal Court and Federal Court of Appeal.

-On October 24, 2008, the Federal Court was given its own armorial bearings by the Governor General, the third court in Canada to be given its own coat of arms – after the Court Martial Appeal Court of Canada and Ontario Superior Court of Justice.
+On October 24, 2008, the Federal Court was given its own armorial bearings by the Canadian Heraldic Authority, the third court in Canada to be given its own coat of arms – after the Court Martial Appeal Court of Canada and Ontario Superior Court of Justice.
 The coat of arms features a newly created fantastical creature, the winged sea caribou, as the supporters, representing the provision of justice on air, land and sea.

 Structure

+Judges

-The Federal Court consists of a chief justice, an associate chief justice, and 35 full-time judges, along with nine supernumerary judges, and eight associate judges.
+The Federal Court consists of a chief justice, an associate chief justice, thirty-nine full-time judges, and nine associate judges.
+There is also a varying number of supernumerary positions, for judges who are approaching retirement.

+Judges are appointed by the Governor in Council, namely the governor general of Canada acting on the advice of the federal Cabinet.
+To be appointed, a candidate must already be a judge of a superior court, or have at least ten years standing as a barrister or advocate in Canada.
+At least ten of the judges must come from Quebec.

-The salaries of the judges and associate judges are determined annually by the federal Judicial Compensation and Benefits Commission.
+The salaries of the judges and associate judges are reviewed every four years by the federal Judicial Compensation and Benefits Commission.
 As of April 1, 2025, the chief justice and associate chief justice receive $455,000 while other judges receive $414,900 annually.

 Law clerks are hired for one-year terms to help the judges research and prepare decisions.
 They are generally assigned to a particular judge.

+Sittings

+Although based in Ottawa, the Federal Court holds sittings and motion days across Canada.